fh2019ustc/DocTr-Plus/README.md

 1. Upload the distorted document image to be rectified in the left box.
 2. Click the "Submit" button.
 3. The rectified image will be displayed in the right box.
+4. Our demo runs on CPU infrastructure and may experience display latency due to image transmission over the network.

 ![image](https://user-images.githubusercontent.com/50725551/232952015-15508ad6-e38c-475b-bf9e-91cb74bc5fea.png)